fangfausto/video-project-commlab/README.md

 While shooting, we played around with lighting, moving in and out of shadow, and using the ND filter to properly expose the image while outdoors.
 We also used the zebra lines setting on the camera to tell when the image was overexposed, and even had to reshoot a scene in a different location once we realized the exposure in the original location was too high.
 Using these techniques, we got well-exposed video in several different locations for the video.

 ## Editing
+The editing process was long and tedious.
+From the get-go we had decided on an editing heavy process due to the usage of superpowers.
+However, this task got even tougher due to other issues such as matching audio sources, color correcting the videos etc. Additionally, our shooting utilised both phone shots, and camera shots, that had to be edited in a way that they seemed a part of the same production.
+Most of the effort went into making the superpowers seem realistic - the speedster's superpower amongst these required the most effort as we realized quite late that our shooting method was flawed and this required heavy work in post production to correct.
+We also utilized other common techniques such as chroma keying for the green screen used in the reporter scenes.

 ## Web Design
 For the Web Design process, we decided to utilize a template in order to adapt it to our needs.
 Doing this allowed us to focus on the interactive parts of the website and creating an experience that would be entertaining and inmersive enough.
 In order to allow the reader to feel as if it was a real news website, we added multiple fake news that are both related to general modern news or news related to the super powers, which is a component that simulates how news would somehow react if super powers appeared in real life.